jho44/YouDate/README.md

 ### Backend (Integration tests via Postman)

 Postman tests must be imported as a collection into Postman in order to run them.
 They are saved as a JSON file in our repository.
 Spotify credentials must be imported manually.
+The tests are not idempotent, so we run them in an order that makes clean-up unnecessary (ex. run the create user test then delete user test).
+The oracle in these tests are the postman assertions.

+**Backend is reachable**
+- Get any response from backend server
+- Input: null
+    1. assert that response code is 200

+**Frontend is accessible**
+- Get any response from frontend deployment
+- Input: null
+    1. assert that response code is 200

 **Create User from Spotify Profile**
 - Create a valid, previously unseen user from their Spotify credentials